olhanotolga/100-days-of-code/log.md

 **Thoughts:** Now I know that I shouldn't create any additional divs for the layout purposes but add ::before and ::after instead.

 **Link to work:** [An example repo](https://github.com/FbW36/uib-boxmodel-stylishboxes-olhanotolga)

+## Day 75: August 14, 2020

+**Today's Progress:** Spent some time trying to work on the Cash Register problem but somehow got more confused.

+**Thoughts:** I'll need to sit and think about the challenge again properly.

+**Link to work:** No links today.